Sdegr/Thesis/README.md

 multi-bleu.perl bpe_zh/test.tgt < translate_zh/zh-noise-en5.pred.atok
 ```

-BLEU =11.90 (with BPE on test file, after tokenization).
+BLEU = 11.90 (with BPE on test file, after tokenization).

 # STEP 33 - Compare Dutch -> English BLEU-score with Chinese -> English BLEU-score

+Dutch:

+BLEU = 31.22 (on clean test file)

+BLEU = 26.09 (with BPE on the test file)

+BLEU = 21.79 (without BPE on the test file)

+Chinese:

+BLEU = 14.88 (on clean test file)

+BLEU = 2.83 (on noise, without BPE on test file)

+BLEU = 11.90 (on noise, with BPE on test file).

+# Remark:

+It is highly recommended to store files with correct file names and in seperate folders after each step.